Amaranth leaf salad with herbed balsamic vinaigrette – simple and refreshing for late summer days.

 6 to 8 potatoes (Any kind will do.
 I used some white potatoes I had on hand, however, Mary most often uses medium sized red bliss potatoes.)

-2 teaspoons (Add most to cooking water but reserve a little for dressing.
+2 teaspoons salt (Add most to cooking water but reserve a little for dressing.
 Adjust to taste in accordance with amount of potatoes used.)

 1 bunch garlic chives (lavender-blossomed onion chives can be substituted and are equally good)